17 - 27 August 2023

-10-days residential at Nalanda
+10-days retreat at Nalanda

 “Relying on an extremely stable mind and the analytical capacity of our own mind, we can learn a lot about reality.
 We will be able to eradicate all faults that cause mental disturbances and, in this way, transform the erroneous vision we have of ourselves, others and the world around us, and thereby live our life with a deeper joy and purpose.”

 Vipassana is an ancient Buddhist meditation technique that goes back to the Sathipatanna sutra in the Pali Canon.
 Literally, it means ‘higher’ or ‘special seeing’.
 Based on a mind of meditative stabilization, Vipassana is a meditation practice which carefully investigates the essential aspects of our body and mind; their impermanence, unsatisfactoriness and lack of a master-self.

 The wisdom and mindfulness that is generated through the practice intends to liberate our mind from mental disturbances that cause ourselves and others suffering.
 It reduces and potentially eliminates our grasping to a false self, our clinging to fleeting experiences and our unhelpful emotional reflexes of anger, craving and so on.
 When practiced correctly and over a long time, vipassana helps us to live our live with more mental spaciousness and calm and love for others and ourselves.

 During the Nalanda Vipassana Retreat you will learn:

 - How to practice Vipassana meditation and calm abiding (concentration) meditation

 - Strengthen and refine your meditative practice if you already have one

 - How to develop a daily meditation practice which you can bring with you home